alaffin12/stackedit/Caught by Stradh.md

 >
 > The upbeat strains of an accordion clash with the singing of several brightly clad Vistani - tabaxi - around a bonfire.
 A footpath continues beyond this encampment, meandering north between the river and the forest’s edge.

+There is little for the players to do here, but if they sit by the campfire they will have two opportunities to gain knowledge about the world they are in - and how to escape.

+#### Campfire Tales
-G, H, I, B, O, N, P, R, T
+If the party socializes with the Vistani then eventually one of them might ask about the Amber Temple G, H, I, B, O, N, P, R, T